rapidpro/rapidpro/CONTRIBUTING.md

 ### 2.3 Outbound License

-As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution only under the terms of the license or licenses which We are using on the Submission Date for the Material (including any rights to adopt any future version of a license if permitted).
+As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to continue to license the Contribution under the terms of the license or licenses which We are using on the Submission Date for the Material (including any rights to adopt any future version of a license if permitted).